iluwatar/java-design-patterns/null-object/README.md

 > In object-oriented computer programming, a null object is an object with no referenced value or with defined neutral ("null") behavior.
 The null object design pattern describes the uses of such objects and their behavior (or lack thereof).

 **Programmatic Example**

+We are building a binary tree from nodes.
+There are ordinary nodes and "empty" nodes.
+Traversing the tree normally should not cause errors, so we use null object pattern where necessary.

 Here's the definition of `Node` interface.